alex-feel/terraform-cloudflare-zone/README.md

 [![](https://img.shields.io/badge/dynamic/json?color=5c4ee5&label=registry%20downloads&query=%24.downloads&url=https%3A%2F%2Fregistry.terraform.io%2Fv1%2Fmodules%2Falex-feel%2Fzone%2Fcloudflare&logo=terraform)](https://registry.terraform.io/modules/alex-feel/zone/cloudflare/latest)
 [![](https://img.shields.io/badge/license-GPLv3-c00404.svg)](https://github.com/alex-feel/terraform-cloudflare-zone/blob/main/LICENSE)

-Terraform module that creates zone resources on Cloudflare.
+Terraform module that creates zone resources in Cloudflare with minimal effort on your part.

 The main goals of this module are to simplify the creation of resources in Cloudflare, while reducing the number of possible user mistakes at the earliest possible stage.
 See notes below for more information.